thunderrabbit/barefoot_rob/content/events/2021/09/04barefoot-walking-yoyogi-park-enjoy-cool-rain.md

 Challenge your spirit.
 Touch the earth.
 Connect with natural energy.

-Barefoot walking Experience on hot asphalt?
+Barefoot walking Experience cooled by rain

-Definitely bring sandals and water for this one!
+Let's enjoy cooler weather!

 #### When